 Regardless of the advance amount you approve, you’ll need to set guidelines on how it will be repaid.
 Large amounts that would eliminate an employee’s paycheck or bring it below minimum wage (calculated based on the number of hours they work) will need to be collected over multiple paychecks, or you will violate federal labor laws.

-Managing Payroll Advances
+Interest Rates for Payroll Advances

 Since implementing a payroll advance is your responsibility, you’ll need to create and manage the process.
 If you’re using a payroll provider, you should loop a representative in to make sure all transactions are captured accordingly.
 Some providers even have tools that can help you manage this more efficiently—you can label an off-cycle payment as an advance and set the amount to be deducted as a repayment from the employee’s next paycheck (or next several paychecks, depending on how much you pay out).